- About Us

-Sewer line issues can start small and gradually become worse.
+A sewer line issue can start small and gradually become worse.
 These types of problems normally are accompanied by slowly draining or clogged drains.
 In some cases, the wastewater and sewage in the sewer pipe will back up into the home.
 Resolving this type of issue often requires unclogging the main sewer line with help from an experienced plumber.

-Every drain in the home connects to the main sewer drain that goes out of the home and connects either to your city’s sewer system or your septic tank.
+Every drain in the home connects to the main sewer drain that goes out of the home.
+This system connects either to your city’s sewer system or your septic tank.
 Your home will provide early warning signals that there is a sewer line issue developing.
 Ignoring these symptoms is never a good idea, as the problem will not go away on its own.

 However, if you have a newer septic system, you could have what is known as gray water runoff.
 Gray water is water that you use when you do dishes, take a bath, or do laundry.
 Instead of the gray water going into the septic tank, it flows through a different sewer pipe and is released out into the yard.
 If you have a gray water runoff, your grass will be greener in the location of the runoff.